initbiz/initbiz.github.io/cumuluscore/index.md

         Something visible only to those who have access to initbiz.cumulusdemo.paid_feature.
     {% endif %}

+You can also use `canEnterAnyFeature` if you want to check if the cluster has access to any of the supplied features in the array.
+What is more, the method accepts feature codes that end with the `*`.

 ## Contributions / Issues

 If you want to get in touch, write to [contact@init.biz](mailto:contact@init.biz) or directly to @tomaszstrojny on OctoberCMS's official Slack.